multiversx/mx-docs/docs/developers/tutorials/energy-dao.md

 **Unstake and unbond**

 There are a few things that are important to keep in mind when exiting from a farm.
 In order to avoid having users that enter & benefit from the boosted rewards, to then just exit after the boosted rewards are computed, the farm contract has a 7 day penalty period policy, in which if the user exits the farm after entering, he will receive a certain penalty fee.
-That is why, there is a __farm_unbond_period__ in the DAO contract (should be equal or greater than the DEX farm penalty period) that the user needs to wait before exiting the farm.
+That is why, there is a __farm_unbond_period__ in the DAO contract (in our case, the period is read directly from the __Farm SC__) that the user needs to wait before exiting the farm.

 For that, the Energy DAO SC has an unstake & unbond mechanism, that is actually imposed only at the DAO SC level, and not by the actual farm contract.
 But how exactly can the user wait a predefined period of time, if the contract always keeps one general aggregated position?
 When the users calls the `unstake_farm` endpoint, the farm proxy `claim_rewards` endpoint is called with the full position, which then gives the user his last rewards before unstaking his position.
 Then, while the newly created total farm position nonce is saved in both the farm state and the __UnstakeFarmToken__ attributes, the __farm_staked_value__ value is updated to reflect the user exit, by substracting the payment amount.
 And from this point forward, in future user interactions, the new amount and that token nonce will be used to do any kind of farm interaction, which will then lead to creating a new aggregated farm position (which in turn will have a different nonce).